• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Q How can I get reduced rates once I receive my Medicare card?

-Q I have OGB coverage and I am also eligible for Medicare Parts A & B. Do I have to enroll in both?
+Q I am retired and have OGB coverage and I am also eligible for Medicare Parts A & B. Do I have to enroll in both?

 A Yes.
-If you are eligible for Medicare Parts A & B, you are required by OGB rules to enroll in both.
+If you are retired, 65, and eligible for Medicare Parts A & B, you are required by OGB rules to enroll in both.
 Failure to follow this rule will result in reduction or loss of claim benefits.

 Q If I get Part B of Medicare, does that mean that I will be paying the full cost for OGB coverage and paying Medicare B coverage premium as well?